 Ankle & Elbow Pain

 The most common cause of Elbow pain is inflammation of one or both of the elbow’s two tendons.
-This is called tendinitis, and it is often the result of overuse.
+This is called tendonitis, and it is often the result of overuse.
 “Repetitive movements from everyday work, household chores, golf, or tennis can affect the muscles above and below the elbow and cause tendinitis”

 Heat encourages blood to flow to a part of the body, and this can ease stiffness, encourage recovery of damaged tissue, and relieve pain.